Michel Soutif: Upbringing and education

 Following the university reform act of Edgar Faure of November 1968, the University of Grenoble was split into its constituent faculties.
 Soutif succeeded in convincing the Dean of the Medical Faculty, Guy Cabanel, of the pertinence of advanced instrumentation in medicine, and of the rationale for merging with the Faculty of Science.
 Out of this merger arose the Université Scientifique et Médicale de Grenoble.
 Soutif was also instrumental in the expansion of physics teaching both in Grenoble and at the Centre Universitaire de Savoie in Chambery.
 In 1971 he was elected president of the Université Scientifique et Médicale de Grenoble.
-He encouraged the staff of his laboratory to participate in the Franco-German high flux reactor Institut Laue-Langevin project under construction at the same time on the opposite side of Grenoble that was inspired by Louis Néel and Erwin Lewy-Berthaut from Grenoble, and Heinz Maier-Leibnitz from the Technische Hochschule München, Germany.
+He encouraged the staff of his laboratory to participate in the Franco-German high flux reactor Institut Laue-Langevin project under construction at the same time on the opposite side of Grenoble that was inspired by Louis Néel and Erwin Felix Lewy-Berthaut from Grenoble, and Heinz Maier-Leibnitz from the Technische Hochschule München, Germany.
 This international institute, of which Great Britain later became an associate, was to prove a major driving force in the scientific development of Grenoble.
 During this period, Soutif, with his vision of the importance of new industries, persuaded William Hewlett, a personal friend, to establish an industrial research unit of Hewlett Packard near Grenoble.
 In a Franco-German project for a European millimetre wavelength interferometer telescope he offered to build its base laboratory, the Institut de Radioastronomie Millimétrique, on the campus of Grenoble University.
 The choice of site for the telescope, the Plateau de Bure Interferometer at 2550 m altitude situated only 60 km from Grenoble followed naturally.
 In the 1980s a major new scientific player entered the Grenoble scene: the European Synchrotron Radiation Facility (ESRF), which produced its first X-ray beams in 1992.
 The original decision had been made to locate this powerful light source in Strasbourg.
 Soutif played an important role in presenting the scientific case to the political authorities, notably Louis Mermaz, to reconsider in favor of Grenoble.
 The latter choice was finally confirmed by the President of the Republic, François Mitterrand.
 Michel Soutif, mandated to gauge the opinion of the President of the German Republic on this matter, met with a favorable response.